SfShev/SaladRecipes/greek.md

 Once you’ve got your ingredients ready, it’s as simple as slicing and dicing them to about the same size.
 And large chunks are preferred over a fine dice.
 Then, drizzle your salad with a Greek salad dressing and give it a gentle toss.

+## Recommendation 2
+If you’re looking for another Greek recipe to serve alongside this salad, I highly recommend my Grilled Chicken Souvlaki or Greek Chicken Kabobs recipe.